 ANZ and National Australia Bank each contributed $300 million to a debt-refinancing package for AGL.
 Of this $600 million total, we know that $350 million was earmarked for AGL’s purchase of coal fired power stations, while the remaining $250 million went to corporate refinancing of their gas operations.

 On top of this, in 2011, each of Australia’s big four banks – ANZ, National Australia Bank, Commonwealth Bank and Westpac – provided $72.89 million each as part of a major loan syndicate to AGL.

 Chances are your superfund invests in AGL, Australia’s biggest carbon polluter.
 AGL claims to be a climate saviour, yet plans to keep burning coal until 2050 — far longer than the climate can cope.
 Tell your fund to tell AGL that it has years, not decades, to clean up its act and get out of fossil fuels.

 To see how where your super fund stands on fossil fuel investment, or for information on changing funds, visit Super Switch.

 BT Portfolio Services Ltd., part of the Westpac group, holds over 4 million shares in AGL, at a total value of $56.54 million as of February 2015.

 The Dirty 3

-Market Forces contributed research to a recent GetUp! report into Australia’s three major energy companies, including AGL.
+Market Forces contributed research to a GetUp! report into Australia’s three major energy companies, including AGL.
 Titled The Dirty 3, the report outlines the extent of AGL, Energy Australia and Origin’s air pollution and carbon emissions.
 Click the image to download a copy of the report.